Shu Matsubara Knives – the perfect Kyushu Souvenir

 Is a Japanese cooking knife worth the money?

-Is it worth the spend?
-I think so, yes.
-I had some decent German mid-priced knifes throughout my life.
-German knifes tend to be stainless steel and therefore different from the traditional Japanese knife.
-I would say two to three months of daily domestic use on wooden and bamboo chopping boards did they last until they need a sharpening.
-Then we got a couple Global knifes for our wedding.
-Global knifes are Japanese but anything but traditional – made from stainless steel, stamped, not forged.
-They are made in large scale workshop in Niigata, Japan, so they are decent, quality, light, very ergonomic modern shape, And when new, my Global knife was incredibly sharp, which lasted about a year.
-It still cuts decent after three years of use but really needs sharpening.
+Fairly recently, we received a set of Global knives for our wedding.
+Global knives are Japanese but anything but traditional – made from stainless steel, stamped, not forged.
+And yes, they do sets.
+They are made in large scale workshop in Niigata, Japan, so they are decent, quality, light, very ergonomic modern shape.
+When new, my cook’s Global knife was incredibly sharp, which lasted about a year.
+It still cut decent after three years of use but really required sharpening.
 I can leave it in the drainer fine, the only protection I use it wrapping it in a dry dishcloth.
 It is quite forgiving.
+And I finally purchased a set of whetstones and taught myself to sharpen knives – so far, it works well, but stainless steel knives can be a bit trickier to sharpen.

 A selection of traditional Japanese and Western Style knives at Shu Matsubara